 - Not every guest operating system supports Virtual SMP, and guest operating systems that support this functionality might support fewer processors than are available on the host.
 For information about Virtual SMP support, see the VMware Compatibility Guide at http://www.vmware.com/resources/compatibility.

 - Hyperthreaded hosts might affect virtual machine performance, depending on the workload.
-The best practice is to test your workload to determine whether to enable or disable hyperthreading on your hosts.
+The best practice is to test your workload to determine whether to activate or deactivate hyperthreading on your hosts.